zph/buff/README.md

 Add this line to your application's Gemfile:

-    gem 'buff'
+    gem 'buff', :git => 'zph/buff'

 And then execute:

     $ bundle

+Once gem is pushed to RubyGems:
-Or install it yourself as:
+> Or install it yourself as:

-    $ gem install buff
+>     $ gem install buff

 ## Usage

-    Note which API coverage exists and have fun!
+  * Note which API coverage exists and have fun!
+  * Authentication is not included in this gem (Try OAuth-buffer)

 ## API Coverage